 Students sign up for rooms at specified times over the span of up to four evenings.
 The first day is Tuesday, April 1st and selection will continue until all registered students have had an opportunity to participate.
 In 10 minute time intervals, from 3pm - 8pm daily, students will be allotted time to select from available, gender appropriate spaces.

-Utilizing the MyHousing portal, students do not report to any specific place to register for housing.
+Utilizing the MyHousing portal, students, students do not report to any specific place to register for housing.
 Any computer with an internet connect will all students access to register for housing.
 Students will want to make sure they know their best available time and plan to be together in the same room as roommate pairs, just in case your first choice is unavailable.

 A simple application of mathematics will show us it's not possible for everyone who wants a single room to have a single room.
 Students with the highest number of credit-hours have the earliest (best) specified times.
 This means that seniors and juniors will have first shot at the most desirable rooms on campus.
 Everyone can't live in a single or a suite.
 Be realistic when you are planning for where you want to live.
 You may not get the type of room you desire most, although you will be housed.
 Most sophomores will live with a roommate in a double room.
 Most sophomores will not be housed in preferential halls (Harriett or Magill for instance).